-In malware-based pharming, an attack is done against a single computer: In this scam, a victim receives an email laced with a malicious code that changes his computer’s settings making it open to sending and receiving communications from a malicious site or individual.
+In malware-based pharming, an attack is done against a single computer: In this scam, a victim receives an email laced with malicious code that changes his computer’s settings making it open to sending and receiving communications from a malicious site or individual.
 In most cases, pharmers point infected computers to fake websites.
 These sites often look so much like the real ones that the victim ends up entering his or her credentials into forms.